edgarcosta/hilbertmodularforms/GIT.md

   ```
   git commit
   ```
-  alternatively, you can also do:
+  alternatively, if you want to skip the editor, you can also do:
   ```
-  git commit -m "fixed something really important
+  git commit -m "fixed something really important"
   ```
   4. Push your changes to the internet
   ```